johnbfox/phish-maps/README.md

 of the united states.

 ## Data
-The data used for this project was scraped from the [I'm an inline-style link with title] (https://www.phish.net) via python scripts.
-Once the data collected a NodeJs API with express was built to perform the data accumulation logic.
-As per their api terms of use, that process will remain undisclosed.
+The data used for this project was scraped from the [phish.net] (https://www.phish.net) and the Mockingbird Foundation via python scripts.
+Once the data collected a NodeJs API withexpress was built to perform the data accumulation logic.
+As per their api terms of use, thatprocess will remain undisclosed.

 ## Maps